\"Writing.Com

 Rated: 13+ · Short Story · Relationship · #2322243

-In pursuit of a youthful dream on a distant beach
+In pursuit of a youthful dream on a distant beach, not knowing what future has in store

 I closed my eyes and listened to the gentle rhythm of waves lapping on the shore: wave in, wave out, wave in, wave out.
-Standing there, with my bare feet in the wet sand, for a passing moment, serenity filled my soul.
-Then, as I did every morning since I arrived on the island a few days ago, I went to the big rock, sat down and waited, hoping that somebody might come or something might happen.
+The wet sand enveloped my bare feet, and for a passing moment, serenity filled my soul.
+Just as I did every morning since I arrived a few days ago, I went to the big rock, sat down and waited, hoping that someone might come along.

 On the first day, as I was sitting there, a dog came to me.
 It was a Labrador.
-He stopped a few steps away, barked and wagged its tail as if he wanted to tell me something.
-We were looking at each other for a while, then he ran off to chase the seagulls, throwing sand and water into the air.
-A woman, presumably his owner, was watching from a distance for a while, but did not come any closer.
+He stopped a few steps away, barked, and wagged its tail as if he wanted to tell me something.
+We looked at each other, then he ran off to chase the seagulls, throwing sand and water into the air.
+A woman, presumably his owner, watched from a distance, but didn’t come any closer.

-It was the middle of September and the mornings were already cooler.
-Apart from the dog and the woman, there was no one on the shore.
-There were moments of doubt when I was not sure whether there was any point in waiting there, but something inside told me to stay.
-I did not know what was ahead of me, yet I was sure if I just leaned back and waited, the future would reveal its secrets.
+Days passed, but apart from the dog and the woman, no one else came to that shore.
+Being the middle of September, the mornings were already cooler and I started questioning the point of waiting there, but something inside told me to stay.
+I didn’t know what was ahead of me, yet I was sure if I just leaned back and waited, the future would reveal its secrets.

 I was the co-owner of a successful IT company, the management of which I had long handed over to my brother.
 I never got married, I lived alone with my dog.
 A friend once said to me “Lean back and enjoy life!”, another one told me “Get a girlfriend!” but he could not have been serious.
 Others suggested “Relax!”, “Travel!”, “Get a hobby!” but I just waved away their advice.
 Yet, I was sure life still had something in store for me.